HFM3/owlet/README.md

 owlet.write_geojson(out_file, my_shape)
 ```
-Upon **write_geojson()** being executed, a file will be created at the path location specified.
+Upon **write_geojson()** being executed, a _.json_ file will be created at the location specified by the path defined by the **out_file** variable.
 The new GeoJSON file can be loaded, viewed, and manipulated by many common GIS programs.

 #### Reading an EGF file and Writing it to a GeoJson File - Complete Script
 ```python